 Henry James at Mantex – tutorials, web links, study resources

-The Golden Bowl – principal characters
+The Golden Bowl – characters

 |Adam Verver||an American multi-millionaire art collector|